ricksanc/portfolio/content/about.md

  # *Introduction*

  **My name is Sudhanshu Choudhary.
-I am a thirteen years old Indian boy.
+I am a thirteen years old Indian.
 And I am a young programmer.
 I enjoy Coding and Problem Solving.
 Experienced with programming languages as Python and C++.
 I love listening to music, a lot!
-I reside in India, Delhi.
+I reside in Delhi, India.
 I am an eighth grade student at *Kendriya Vidyalaya*.**

  # *Achievements*